shpingalet007/mmap-io/README.md

 # News and Updates

+### 2020-04-16: version 1.2.1
+- Forked as mmap-io is no longer maintained, added optional name buffer argument for mmap that is passed to CreateFileMapping on Windows.

 ### 2019-07-09/B: version 1.1.3, ..., 1.1.6
 - rewritten the C++-code to catch up with V8/Nan breaking changes for node.js 12.*, which also removes all warnings in earlier versions.
 - refactored in to wrapper functions for extracting values, so should new breaking changes come in later versions, it will be quicker to adjust.